majd1239/Opinions-Scrapper/README.md

 # Opinions-Scrapper

-Fully asynchronous rest api that scrappes any opinoin from https://www.debate.org/opinions/.
+Fully asynchronous rest api that scrappes any opinion from https://www.debate.org/opinions/.

 How to Run: